rak-n-rok/Krake/docs/user/observer-schema.rst

 .. note::

-  The custom observer schema could be used even when the application is described by the TOSCA template or CSAR archive.
+  The custom observer schema could be used even when the application is described by a TOSCA template or CSAR archive.
-  TOSCA template or CSAR is translated to the Kubernetes manifests in Krake's Kubernetes application controller, hence the custom observer schema file will be applied to the Kubernetes resources as in the "regular" workflow when the Kubernetes manifest is used, see :ref:`dev/tosca:TOSCA Workflow`.
+  Both file types are translated to Kubernetes manifests in Krake's Kubernetes application controller, hence the custom observer schema file will be applied to the Kubernetes resources just like it happens during a "regular" workflow, when a Kubernetes manifest is used, see :ref:`dev/tosca:TOSCA Workflow`.

 .. note::